 Today is a golden opportunity to donate plasma.

-You've probably heard about convalescent plasma as an option to treat patients with COVID-19.
-But did you know that patients with other rare, chronic, and life-threatening conditions also need regular therapies derived from this golden-colored blood component?
+Did you know that many patients with rare, chronic, and life-threatening conditions need regular therapies derived from plasma, the golden-colored blood component?
 Or that the only source of these treatments — and the brighter, healthier lives they bring — is people like you?
-Donate plasma and encourage others to join you

 Why is the need so great?